anarcat/feed2tweet/docs/source/index.rst

-Documentation for the Retweet project
+Documentation for the Feed2tweet project
 ============================================

-You'll find below anything you need to install, configure or run Retweet.
+You'll find below anything you need to install, configure or run Feed2tweet.

 Guide
 =====